 When your booking is approved, a £100 deposit is required to secure your place.

-Findhorn College offers discounts for participants joining the EDE course and either the preceding Regenerating Community Culture course or the Gaia Education TOT held directly after EDE.
+Findhorn College offers discounts for participants joining the EDE course and the Gaia Education TOT held directly after EDE.